Maui wildfires death toll rises to 111 as crews search the burn area, many dealing with their own losses – KION546

 (CNN) — A growing army of hundreds combing through the burned ruins on Maui – including many dealing with losses themselves – have searched over a third of the wildfire burn areas, Maui authorities said, warning the death toll will likely continue climbing.

 “This is unprecedented.
-No one has ever seen this that is alive today – not this size, not this number, not this volume,” Maui Police chief John Pelletier said.
+No one has ever seen this that is alive today – not this size, not this number, not this volume,” Pelletier said.
 “And we’re not done.”

 “Realize that the responders that are going out there are recovering their loved ones and members of their families,” Pelletier said.